Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 As whaling stopped, the fishermen who remained in the lagoon were cautious of these “Devil Fish”.
 They kept to the shallower parts of the lagoon and hammered on the hulls of their pangas (local fishing boats) to scare the whales away.

 It wasn’t until 1972, when something truly extraordinary happened: a fisherman had the first friendly, up-close interaction with a gray whale!
-This marked the beginning of an incredible bond between humans and our beautiful, very friendly gray whales, right here in San Ignacio Lagoon in Baja California Sur.
+Thus, marking the beginning of an incredible bond between humans and our beautiful, friendly gray whales.
+Right here, in San Ignacio Lagoon in Baja California Sur.

 Gray Whales Today: A Conservation Success Story